Quick Answer

 - The refund obligation is unconditional once the contingency fails.
 "We almost cleared the minimum" is not a defense.
 Either the represented amount sells by the deadline at the specified price, or investor funds are returned in full.

 Think of it this way: The rule is a structural firewall.
-Investor money cannot pass through the broker-dealer's general bank account on its way to the issuer, because if the contingency fails the broker-dealer must be able to refund every dollar without first having to wrestle it back from operating creditors or commingled funds.
-Either segregate it in a clearly-marked agent/trustee account or hand it to an outside bank.
-There is no third path.
+Investor money cannot pass through the broker-dealer's general bank account on its way to the issuer while a contingency is still open, because if the contingency fails the broker-dealer must be able to refund every dollar without first having to wrestle it back from operating creditors or commingled funds.
+Either segregate it in a clearly-marked agent/trustee account or hand it to a bank that has agreed in writing to hold it in escrow.

 Exam Tip: Gotchas

 Each rule plugs a different gap.
-The prohibited-representations rule makes the AON or mini-max label a real promise; the escrow rule makes sure the promise can actually be honored.
+The prohibited-representations rule makes the AON or mini-max label a real promise; the investor-payment rule makes sure the promise can actually be honored.

 Exam Tip: Gotchas